Non 'Consensus' Scientists:

 Steve Milloy, B.A.
 Natural Science, M.S.
 Health Science, USA

 Stephen McIntyre, B.Sc.
-Mathematics, Canada
+Mathematics, PPE Oxford University, Canada

 Stewart W. Franks, Ph.D.
 Environmental Science, U.K.